-The control system at the plant will comprise of the following major components:
+The control system will comprise the following major components:

-- Control system for the wellfield;

-- Controller(s) for the treatment equipment;

-- An existing pressure switch and controller on the school's pressure tanks to energize the submersible pump inside the external storage tank;
+- Control system for the wellfield, including level sensors; - Controller(s) for the treatment equipment; - An existing pressure switch and controller on the school's pressure tanks to energize the existing submersible pump inside the external storage tank;

-The control system will incorporate well pump initiation, cycle and shutoff; chemical dosage control;

-and filter/softener operation (including backwash and regeneration).
+The control system will incorporate well pump initiation, cycle and shutoff; chemical dosage control; and filter/softener operation (including backwash and regeneration).
 All control logic and programming for the controllers shall be developed by the supplier and installed by the contractor.